 - The super unique monster is called Coldcrow.
 Upon death, she flips you the finger like all Cold Enchanted monsters do, by casting a frost nova that's VERY damaging to characters who haven't been investing significantly in their vitality attribute.
 Woe to the one who doesn't replenish their HP right before they deal her the death blow.

 - Lufia and the Fortress of Doom.
 The first real boss (not counting one of the Big Bads) has you fighting multiple, upgraded Mooks that you normally wouldn't fight quite yet.
 A party member joins you as soon as the battle begins, but you are not given the opportunity to put him in the front row (he's a warrior) nor do you have the opportunity to put your mage in the back row (she's in the front, given you only have 2 party members prior to this point).
 The new guy is also equipped with weak weapons and armor too.

 - Knuckles in Sonic Battle is fought with Emerl when he has only a handful of moves and abilities.
-Kinda embarrassing considering Knuckles turns out to be slow and bulky, his attack range is much better than yours at the time and his healing ability is the second best in the game next to Cream's which definitely makes up for it.
+Although Knuckles turns out to be slow and bulky, his attack range is much better than yours at the time and his healing ability is the second best in the game next to Cream's which definitely makes up for it.

 - Fallout 2 opens with a series of headaches: in order to prove yourself worthy of searching for the GECK, not only do you have to make it through a very tough dungeon, filled with enemies that can poison you with a very limited amount of healing items at your disposal, but then you have to defeat a local tough guy at the end.
 Make it past that?
 Well congratulations, now you get to go fight geckos... which are no pushovers either.